Ontario’s Lavender Fields and Farms

 Location: 2468 25 Side Road, Campbellville

 Located in central Elgin, just three kilometres east of the historic village of Sparta along Ontario’s south coast, this lavender farm is part of a 45-acre horse ranch.
 Photograph several varieties of English lavender grown in the beautiful gardens.
 Learn about lavender farming techniques – Steed & Co. adheres to organic growing practices with no chemical intervention.
 The lavender boutique sells gifts, bath and body products, as well as creative culinary items like lavender infused marmalades, jams, mustards and jellies.
-Foodies will want to pick up a copy of The Lavender Cookbook.

 Note: Bald eagles are commonly spotted on the property so remember to raise the lens now and then.